Simon-Martens/go-send/README.md

 # Go-Send

-A lightweight, self-hostable file sharing service with client-side encryption and enterprise-ready user management.
+A lightweight, self-hostable file sharing service with client-side encryption and business-ready user management.
 All encryption and decryption happens in the browser with no secrets stored on the server.
+It can easily handle a hundred users or more.

 Originally a fork of [timvisee/send](https://gitlab.com/timvisee/send), which itself was a fork of Firefox Send.